hallosvi/hallosvi/README.md

-## Hi there 👋
-Here are some ideas to fill in the blanks in your introduction:

 - 👋 Hi, I’m @hallosvi
 - 👀 I’m interested in making new connections and exploring creative projects
 - 💞️ I’m looking to collaborate on tech projects